-- (1) The qualifications for admission into the programme are as follows: - (a) The degrees of Bachelor of Medicine and Bachelor of Surgery or the degree of Bachelor of Dental Surgery; OR - (b) Bachelor in Sciences which are related to the field of medical physiology with cumulative grade point average (CGPA) of at least 3.0 or equivalent; OR - (c) An equivalent qualification approved by the Senate from time to time - (2) A non-Malaysian applicant whose degree is from a university or institution of higher learning where the medium of instruction for that degree is not the English language and where the applicant wishes to follow a programme shall be required: - (a) To obtain a score of 600 for a paper-based total (PBT); a score of 250 for a computer-based total (CBT) or a score of 100 for an internet-based total (IBT) for the Test of English as a Foreign Language (TOEFL); or - (b) To obtain a band of 6 for the International English Language Testing System (IELTS).
+- (1) The degrees of Bachelor of Medicine and Bachelor of Surgery or the degree of Bachelor of Dental Surgery; OR - (2) Bachelor in Sciences which are related to the field of medical physiology with cumulative grade point average (CGPA) of at least 3.0 or equivalent; OR - (3) An equivalent qualification approved by the Senate from time to time.

+A non-Malaysian applicant whose degree is from a university or institution of higher learning where the medium of instruction for that degree is not in English language shall be required to:

+- (1) Obtain a score of 600 for a paper-based total (PBT); a score of 250 for a computer-based total (CBT) or a score of 100 for an Internet-based total (IBT) for the Test of English as a Foreign Language (TOEFL); or - (2) Obtain a band of 6 for the International English Language Testing System (IELTS) (Academic).